Project Header Image

 3

-Heat Maps created for each City
+Heat maps created for each city

 In order to develop the most efficient heat adaptation strategy possible, the pilot cities need to know where the heat spots are in their respective cities.
 To this end, we used satellite images to analyze the heat levels in the different parts of the city and assess where measures are particularly necessary and where vulnerable infrastructure and groups are located in the heat spots.
 In addition, a climate ensemble was created to illustrate the coming changes and show how climate change can influence important indicators such as heat days or tropical nights in the coming decades.
 The Results can be found under "Outputs"!